Frequently Asked Questions

 At Superior Sheds Swansea we pressure treat every piece of wood that goes in to our sheds, from the runners underneath to the joist in the roof.
 There are currently no other manufacturers offering this service in South Wales due to the increased costs in production.
 We are happy to make a little bit less on each shed whilst knowing that we are providing our customers with a quality treated product that will last the test of time.

-Do you build custom made sheds and summer houses?
+Do you build custom made sheds ?

 Of course.
 Building to the customers special specifications is where we excel.
 Simply let us know what you require and we will give you a price if we aren’t too busy on our core range of products.